International-Soil-Radiocarbon-Database/ISRaD/Rpkg/cran-comments.md

   * Toy datasets now included for running examples
   * Calls to write to local machine removed or changed to tempdir()
   * Description updated to describe package more clearly and include url

+## Additional notes:
+  * R CMD check run with "run_dont_test" set to TRUE and passed with no issues